- Maxor Specialty

 Sources

-People with osteoarthritis often have joint pain and reduced motion.
+People with osteoarthritis often have joint pain, stiffness, and reduced motion.
 Unlike some other forms of arthritis, osteoarthritis affects only joints and not internal organs.
-Rheumatoid arthritis — the second most common form of arthritis — affects other parts of the body besides the joints.
-Osteoarthritis is the most common type of arthritis.Causes:

 Osteoarthritis usually happens gradually over time.
-Some risk factors that might lead to it include:
+Some factors that might lead to it include:

 Osteoarthritis symptoms often develop slowly and worsen over time.
 Signs and symptoms of osteoarthritis include: